Chanakya-dev/Database_Assignment/DataPatterns.md

 |-----------|--------|--------|------------------|
 | 1         | 1      | 2      | Nice post!        |
 | 2         | 2      | 1      | Welcome aboard!   |

-This sample data covers a variety of industries and helps illustrate database relationships. 🚀